gbirke/factory-book/chapters/router.rst

 Version 0.2, adding a router
 ============================

-After the refactoring, we still doesn't have a central Factory or Dependency Injection Container, but where the code follows SOLID principles.
+After the refactoring, we still doesn't have a central Factory or Dependency Injection Container, but a code base that follows the SOLID principles more closely.

 In the knowledge that our URL schema might change later, we encapsulate the mapping between URLs and functionality in a ``Router`` interface.